smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

     TAns:a^n
     answertest:AlgEquiv

+(Here the order is not the same as they appear in the PRT form.
+I would start with the answer test.)

 If you really want to test for the integer, you need to calculate `ev(a^n,simp)` and then use the `EqualComAss` test to establish the student has the right integer.
+(I would add a link to the answer test description for this test as authors might do it mechanically with no understandin otherwise.)

 For `prt2` we need to establish the student has the right argument.
 Since this is modulo \(2\pi\) we can use the trigonometrical functions.
 Fill in the following information